This page is designed to answer the following questions:

 The use of assistive technologies makes individuals less reliant on others when they are communicating.
 This means they have more independence, are empowered and are able to communicate in a more dignified way.

-Using technology to overcome communication barriers contributes to an individual’s well-being because it allows them to communicate independently, which can positively affect their confidence and self-esteem as well as allowing them to actively participate in relationships or activities that may have otherwise been difficult.
+Using technology to overcome communication barriers contributes to an individual’s well-being because it allows them to communicate independently, which can positively affect their confidence and self-esteem as well as allow them to actively participate in relationships or activities that may have otherwise been difficult.

 Assistive technologies can also promote equality legislation and policy because they support the provision of fair and equitable opportunities.